Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Dynamics under the influence of sudden angular deviation of polarization direction

 \section{Dynamics under the influence of sudden angular deviation of polarization direction}

-We begin our calculations by obtaining the ground states corresponding to a superfluid with $a_s=120a_0$ $(\epsilon_{\rm{dd}}=1.09)$, a supersolid with $a_s=90a_0$ $(\epsilon_{\rm{dd}}=1.45)$ and a droplet with $a_s=70a_0$ $(\epsilon_{\rm{dd}}=1.86)$ confined in the pancake-shaped trap in the presence of a static magnetic field along the axial ($z$-) direction of the trap by the imaginary time evolution of the eGPE \eqref{egpe}.
-Subsequently, we generate dynamics by suddenly switching the polarization direction of the external magnetic field $\vu{e}$ from its initial orientation by an angular deviation $\Delta \theta$ \rm{i.e.} our protocol can be summarized as
+We begin our calculations by obtaining the ground states corresponding to a superfluid with $a_s=120a_0$ $(\epsilon_{\rm{dd}}=1.09)$, a supersolid with $a_s=90a_0$ $(\epsilon_{\rm{dd}}=1.45)$ and a droplet with $a_s=70a_0$ $(\epsilon_{\rm{dd}}=1.86)$ confined in the pancake-shaped trap in the presence of a static magnetic field along the axial ($z$-) direction of the trap [see the schematic in Fig. \ref{fig:schematic}(a)] by the imaginary time evolution of the eGPE \eqref{egpe}.
+Subsequently, we generate dynamics by suddenly switching the polarization direction of the external magnetic field $\vu{e}$ from its initial orientation by an angular deviation $\Delta \theta$ \rm{i.e.} our protocol can be summarized as (see the schematic in Fig. \ref{fig:schematic})

 Due to the sudden change in polarization, the condensate no longer remains in the ground state of the new configuration and undergoes a nonequilibrium dynamics.
 A qualitative picture of the dynamics one expects can be obtained by the following argument.
 To minimize the DDI energy, all the atoms will try to align along the altered polarization direction.
-The cumulative impact of this on the system, arising from the dipolar interactions between the atoms, manifests as a shearing stress proportional to $\Delta\theta$.
+The cumulative impact of this on the system, arising from the dipolar interactions between the atoms, manifests as a shearing stress proportional to $\Delta\theta$ [depicted by the brown dashed arrow in Fig. \ref{fig:schematic}(b)].
 As we show in detail below, the response of the dipolar BEC to such a shearing stress depends on its ground state phase (SF, SS, or droplet), and can serve as a distinctive signature that showcases the characteristic properties of each phase.